firmansyahken/academic/README.md

 # Academic Page

-This website is my academic website, where on the website there are lecture material notes, galleries, etc.
+This website is my academic page, where on the website there are lecture material notes, galleries, etc.

 The website was created using React + Tailwind.